brevzin/cpp_proposals/xxxx_what_view/what-view.md

 ```
 :::

-We could have gone that route (and we definitely do encourage people to take *specific* views by value - such as `span` and `string_view`), but that would affect the usability of a range-based algorithms.
+We could have gone that route (and we definitely do encourage people to take *specific* views by value - such as `span` and `string_view`), but that would affect the usability of range-based algorithms.
 You could not write `ranges::sort(v)` on a `vector<T>`, since that is not a view - you would have to write `ranges::sort(views::all(v))` or perhaps something like `ranges::sort(v.all())` or `ranges::sort(v.view())`.
-Either way, we very much want range-based algorithms to be able to operator on, well, ranges, so these are always written instead to take ranges by forwarding reference:
+Either way, we very much want range-based algorithms to be able to operate on, well, ranges, so these are always written instead to take ranges by forwarding reference:

 ::: bq
 ```cpp